How to Enroll Your Child

 Is Montessori a for-profit or non-profit entity?
-Montessori School of Casper is a 501(c)(3) non-profit corporation and is a private, Parent Co-op.
+Montessori School of Casper is a 501(c)(3) non-profit corporation.
 MSC is accredited by the Association Montessori International (AMI).
 The preschool is certified through the Department of Family Services and meets statewide child-care requirements.

 Where does funding come from?

-The school is funded entirely by donation and tuition and requires that Co-op members volunteer at least 20 hours each school year and participate in annual fundraising events.
+The school is funded entirely by donation and tuition and requires that parent members volunteer at least 20 hours each school year and participate in annual fundraising events.